jkillingsworth/jkillingsworth.com/_posts/2019-05-24-separating-signal-from-noise.md

 title: Separating Signal from Noise
 ---

-I want a experiment with modeling price changes over time as the combination of a smooth trend component overlaid with a random noise component.
+I want to experiment with modeling price changes over time as the combination of a smooth trend component overlaid with a random noise component.
 My goal is to examine the statistical properties of each constituent component and compare the results to the statistical properties of the undecomposed market price.

 <!--excerpt-->